 There are lots of different CCTV cameras on the market each one making amazing claims so it's easy to see why people get confused.
 Correct camera choice is the single most important thing when creating a good quality CCTV system.
-It is also the thing most people get wrong fitting wide angle cameras then wondering why they can't make out any detail .
+It is also the thing most people get wrong by fitting wide angle cameras then wondering why they can't make out any detail when something happens.

 Retailers don't make things easy, they make claims in their advertising material which is simply not true.
 In this buying guide we're going to look at some of the key things to consider when choosing a CCTV camera and help you avoid those common mistakes.